Cocherell History, Family Crest & Coats of Arms

 Cocherell Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Cockerell, Cockerill, Cockrill, Cockrell and others.

 Early Notables of the Cocherell family (pre 1700)

-More information is included under the topic Early Cocherell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 246 words (18 lines of text) are included under the topic Early Cocherell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cocherell family to Ireland